In a world where a lot of accidents occur, knowing your legal options to seeking justice against those who wronged you is vitally important.

 How Long Do I Have to File A Claim?

 Are you trying to file a personal injury claim in Florida?
-The deadline to do so is four years following the accident.
+The deadline to do so is two years following the accident.

 This can get kind of tricky if the exact start date of the accident is not known due to it being a cumulative injury.
 For instance, you develop cancer after using a certain product over time without knowing the product could lead to this health crisis.
 If you experience this type of situation, then you must think back to the first time you missed work or visited the doctor for the symptoms you began to experience as a result of this cumulative injury.